memgraph/docs/mage/query-modules/cpp/periodic.md

 </span>
 );

-**Periodic module** enables users to execute a query periodically in batches.
-Periodic in this case does not mean that the query is executed after a specific timeout.
-It actually signifies that the results of some input source is being batched in order to speed up the execution time, due to the complexity of the query.
+The **periodic module** enables users to execute a query periodically in batches.
+In this case, the name periodic doesn't indicate that the query is executed after a time interval, but rather that, due to the complexity of the query, the results of some input source are batched to speed up execution.

 [![docs-source](https://img.shields.io/badge/source-graph_util-FB6E00?logo=github&style=for-the-badge)](https://github.com/memgraph/mage/blob/cpp/graph_util_module)